This post's content

-You’re getting a support call from an IT administrator in a tech company saying some of his critical data can’t be saved in the product you deployed at his servers a week ago.
-His users are seeing a general error from the application.
-About 30 of his 500 users are experiencing this issue and can’t save data in the application.
+I once got a call from the support team, saying that one of our customers reported that the application fails to save data in one of our business-critical features.
+The customer is seeing a general error from the application.
+About 30 of his 500 users are experiencing this issue and can't save data in the application.

-Looking at the logs, it turns out that for specific inputs, MySQL refused to add the data to the database.
-The error MySQL reports is:
+Looking at the logs, it turns out that for specific inputs, MySQL refused to insert the data to the database.
+The error MySQL logged was:

 Incorrect string value: '\xF0\x9F\x98\x81...' for column 'data' at row 1

-Well, it turns out I was wrong.
-I learned that MySQL decided that UTF-8 can only hold 3 bytes per character.
+Well, it turns out we were wrong.
+We quickly realized that MySQL decided that UTF-8 can only hold 3 bytes per character (as it's defined as an alias of utf8mb3).
 Why? no good reason that I can find documented anywhere.
 Few years later, when MySQL 5.5.3 was released, they introduced a new encoding called utf8mb4, which is actually the real 4-byte utf8 encoding that you know and love.

 How to convert utf8 to utf8mb4 in MySQL?